prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 ## Reflection?

 Before we get going we need a moment to introduce an important part of the Nexus development workflow.
 Nexus has an unconventional concept called "Reflection".
-It refers to the fact that when `nexus dev` or `nexus build` is running not only is your application code being run, but **information is being gathered and artifacts are being derived**.
+It refers to the fact that, when `nexus dev` or `nexus build` is running, not only is your application code being run, but **information is being gathered and artifacts are being derived**.
 Some of Nexus' uses for reflection include:

 - Figuring out which plugins you are using, and the settings passed
-- Generating TypeScript types to give your resovlers complete type safety
+- Generating TypeScript types to give your resolvers complete type safety
 - Generating an SDL file

 This partly explains why Nexus has a declarative API.
 It needs a way to run your app reliably at build time.
 Declarative APIs give Nexus a higher degree of control to do this.
-Declarative APIs also encode enough enough semantic value for Nexus to do the things it needs to.
+Declarative APIs also encode enough semantic value for Nexus to do the things it needs to.

 Architecturally there's a lot more to say about reflection but for now, from a user point of view, just remember the following.
 You should _always_ have your `nexus dev` running when you're working on your project _even_ when you're not intending to use your server (e.g. access the GraphQL Playground).
 If you forget to run `nexus dev` then you will not, for example, get the static typing experience that you expect in your resolvers.